Junon72/Milestone3/README.md

 ## Working with templates and Jinja2

+To render content to the html pages, install Jinja2 template engine.
+Besides reducing the code you need to write for creating page views, it enables you to later access the dictionary objects drawn from the database.
-The html pages are routed via app.py in this phase.
+The html pages are routed via app.py file at this phase.
 To test the rendering tool, import render_template from flask and implement it to your code.

 *Test result: Passed**